Showing your committment to New Zealand for permanent residence

 If you work for commission or a retainer, you cannot use your employment to show you have an established base in New Zealand.

-Evidence of self-employment can be:
+Evidence of self-employment can be documents showing you: